aneeshsharma/OS-Assignment-3/README.md

 $ ./Q2.o
 ```

+This program implements Banker's Algorithm for resource allocation and deadlock avoidance.

 The format is as follows:
 - Processes No within `0` - `n-1`
 - Resource No from `0` - `m-1`